 Push via Salt SSH is used in environments where Salt clients cannot reach the Uyuni Server directly.
 In this environment, clients are located in a firewall-protected zone called a DMZ.
-No system within the DMZ is authorized to open a connection to the internal network, including the Uyuni Server.
+No system within the DMZ is authorized to open a connection to the internal network where the Uyuni Server is located.